-Full TitleCA209914: A Phase 3 Randomized Study Comparing Nivolumab and Ipilimumab Combination vs Placebo in Participants with Localized Renal Cell Carcinoma Who Underwent Radical or Partial Nephrectomy and Who Are at High Risk of Relapse (CheckMate 914)
+Full TitleCA209914: A Phase 3 Randomized, Double-Blind Study of Nivolumab Monotherapy or Nivolumab Combined with Ipilimumab vs Placebo in Participants with Localized Renal Cell Carcinoma Who Underwent Radical or Partial Nephrectomy and Who Are at High Risk of Relapse (CheckMate 914)

 The standard treatment for early-stage renal cell carcinoma is surgery to remove part or all of the affected kidney.
 Yet patients with some cancers, such as those with stage II and III tumors, may still have a high risk of the cancer returning.
 In this study, researchers want to see if giving immunotherapy with the drugs nivolumab and ipilimumab after kidney cancer surgery is effective for reducing the risk of relapse in these patients.

 Nivolumab and ipilimumab target proteins that cancer cells use to evade detection by the immune system.
 They boost the power of the immune system to find and kill cancer cells.
 Both drugs are given intravenously (by vein).

 Patients in this study will be randomly assigned to receive nivolumab and ipilimumab or a placebo (inactive drug).